By Donagh Buckley, Strategy Leader Data Management, Dell Technologies & Aurelian ‘AD’ Dumitru, Engineering Technologist, Dell Technologies

 - Insufficient workforce skills

 Mastering strong data management is a herculean task.
-Particularly when you’re dealing with the ~70 types of data sources tracked by IDC, from transactions, logs and social media, to geospatial data, video and images; while needing to find the right data across a diverse landscape of locations quickly.
+Particularly when you’re dealing with a plethora of internal and external data sources, from transactions, logs and social media, to geospatial data, video and images; while needing to find the right data across a diverse landscape of locations quickly.
 And yet, paradoxically, a lot of time is expended on the mundane task of tidying up data – leaving the real innovation opportunities on the table.

 3. Transformation Needs An Ignition